-The applicant will submit a Certificate of Appropriateness for relocation concurrently with application for a Certificate of Appropriateness for the new development on the originating site
+The applicant will submit COA for demolition/reconstruction and relocation concurrently with application for a Certificate of Appropriateness for the new development on the originating site

 Pursuant to LDR Section 4.5.1(E)(6)(a)5., Relocation, Relocation of Contributing or Individually Designated Structures, Site Maintenance, if the originating site is to remain vacant and construction of the new development will not commence for more than 90 days following the relocation, the lot shall be sodded and maintained in a manner consistent with other open space in the historic district.
-Address, Relocation of Building 'G', 44 Swinton Avenue, Block 61 to Sundy Block HPB Meeting June 26, 2017 and June 27, 2017 Page 7 of 10

-If the originating site remains vacant and construction of the new development does not commence after 90 days following the relocation, the applicant shall sod and maintain the lot consistent with other open space in the historic district.
+If the originating site of Building H on Block 70 remains vacant and construction of the new development does not commence for more than 90 days following the relocation, the lot shall be sodded and maintained in a manner consistent with other open space in the historic district.